jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 *   You speed up relearning of and navigating within the source code
 *   You speed up and simplify the initial training of new employees
 *   You can use them for code reviews and refactorings
+*   You can automatically validate your architecture as part of your unit-tests(see [here](README-ArchitectureValidation.md))

-For the pattern langauge of DDD we recommend project [Addend](https://addend.jexxa.io/).
+For the pattern language of DDD we recommend project [Addend](https://addend.jexxa.io/).

 The following shows the annotation of an `Aggregate`.
 Apart from the obvious annotation, it also uses two other
 annotations: